conan-io/conan-center-index/docs/conandata_yml_format.md

 ##### backport

+> **Note**: These are likely to undergo extra scrutiny during review as they may modify the source code.

 `patch_type: backport`: Indicates a patch that backports an existing bug fix from the newer release or master branch (or equivalent, such as main/develop/trunk/etc).
-The patch source may be a pull request, or bug within the project's issue tracker.
+The [`patch_source`](#patch_source) may be a pull request, or bug within the project's issue tracker.
 Backports are accepted only for bugs that break normal execution flow, never for feature requests.
 Usually, the following kind of problems are good candidates for backports:

-- Program doesn't start at all.
+* Program doesn't start at all.
-- Crash (segmentation fault or access violation).
+* Crash (segmentation fault or access violation).
-- Hang up or deadlock.
+* Hang up or deadlock.
-- Memory leak or resource leak in general.
+* Memory leak or resource leak in general.
-- Garbage output.
+* Garbage output.
-- Abnormal termination without a crash (e.g. just exit code 1 at very beginning of the execution).
+* Abnormal termination without a crash (e.g. just exit code 1 at very beginning of the execution).
-- Data corruption.
+* Data corruption.
-- Use of outdated or deprecated API or library.
+* Use of outdated or deprecated API or library.

 As sources with backports don't act exactly the same as the version officially released, it may be a source of confusion for the consumers who are relying on the buggy behavior (even if it's completely wrong).
 Therefore, it's required to introduce a new `cci.<YYYYMMDD>` version for such backports, so consumers may choose to use either official version, or modified version with backport(s) included.